 - Lower risk of developing heart disease and Type 2 diabetes

-- Plan your meals with foods on the low and medium GI lists
+- Plan your meals with foods with low to medium glycemic indexes

 - Enjoy vegetables, fruits and low-fat milk with your meals